 Thomas J. Umberg

 Thomas J. Umberg has extensive trial experience in both federal and state courts.
 As a federal criminal prosecutor, he tried numerous white collar and civil rights cases, including tax evasion schemes.
 These include “Uranium for Tax Dollars,” “Marco Numismatics” (a nationwide fraud on seniors), and the “Westminster Cross Burning” cases.
-He has been selected for the prestigious publication “The Best Lawyers in America®” in commercial litigation.
+He has been selected for the prestigious publication “The Best Lawyers in America®” in commercial litigation and real estate litigation.

 Tom served as Chair of the US District Court Judicial Selection Advisory Committee and was selected by members of the federal judiciary to be an attorney representative to the Ninth Circuit Judicial Conference.